omgnetwork/omgnetwork.github.io/docs/watcher/manage-watcher.md

 ### 2.1 Status Cake

 To monitor the status of your server, you can use [Pingdom](https://www.pingdom.com/), [Status Cake](https://www.statuscake.com/) or similar software that provides website/VPS monitoring functionality.
 If you're using Status Cake, go to the `MONITORING > Uptime Monitoring` section, and select `New Uptime Test`.
-Choose `TCP` test type and fill the required values, including your server's IP address, port, test name, and contact group that contains details about users who will receive notifications.
+Choose the `TCP` test type and fill in the required values, including your server's IP address, port, test name, and contact group that contains details about users who will receive notifications.

 ![statuscake](/img/watcher/04.png)